gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-1.markdown

 <script src="https://gist.github.com/772927.js"> </script>

 Here however when I run my tests again, Sproutcore does not give me any kind of error, it just fails silently.
 I'm not sure why this is (if you have more knowledge of the framework, please enlighten me) because Todos.tasksController doesn't actually exist.
-But in anycase I need to create it (apps/todos/controllers/tasks.js):
+But in any case I need to create it (apps/todos/controllers/tasks.js):

 <script src="https://gist.github.com/772931.js"> </script>